oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/README.md

 - [Decentralized Data Lake on OCI Object Storage (Part 2)](https://jakubillner.github.io/2023/02/19/data-lake-on-oci-object-storage-2.html)
   - Blog post describing how to organize and govern a decentralized data lake domains and entities in an OCI tenancy with a design that explains 1) how to store lake data with partitions, 2) how those can be implemented, 3) governed by a Data Catalog and then 4) consumed seamlessly by ADW in a cohesive and integrated lakehouse architecture.
 - [Automated Load and Export Pipelines in Autonomous Database](https://jakubillner.github.io/2023/03/27/adb-data-pipelines.html)
   - Blog post on how to ingest automatically data residing in Object Storage to make it available in ADW for further processing and curation.
-Covers as well the export of ADW data to Object Storage that can be used for several purposes, including ILM, offloading data sharing to Object Storage, or making data available via the data lake.
+Covers the export of ADW data to Object Storage that can be used for several purposes, including ILM, offloading data sharing to Object Storage, or making data available via the data lake.
 - [Real Time Analytics DW DR Architecture (Part I) - DR Architecture Configuration](https://gianlucarossi06.github.io/data-organon/2023/04/20/Real-Time-Analytics-DW-DR-Architecture-(Part-I).html)
   - Blog post showcasing how to configure a DR for a DW architecture using ADW and OCI GG.
 - [Real Time Analytics DW DR Architecture (Part II) - DR Recovery Operations](https://gianlucarossi06.github.io/data-organon/2023/04/20/Real-Time-Analytics-DW-DR-Architecture-(Part-II).html)